-A conflict of interest may also occur as a result of the actions, employment, or investments of an immediate family member.
+A conflict of interest may also occur because of the actions, employment, or investments of an immediate family member.
 Therefore, you must consider the impact of your immediate family on your compliance with this Code.
-For the purposes of the Code, "immediate family" includes your spouse or domestic partner, parents, grandparents, children, siblings, nieces, nephews, cousins, as well as your spouse's or domestic partner's parents, grandparents, children, siblings, nieces, nephews, and cousins.
+For the purposes of the Code, "immediate family" includes your spouse or domestic partner, parents, children, and siblings, as well as your spouse's or domestic partner's parents, children, and siblings.